VibrationResearch/vibrationview-excel-automation/README.md

 - Ensure your hardware is properly connected and recognized by VibrationVIEW before attempting to control tests -OR- Use simulation mode
 - Check stopcode messages in the VibrationVIEW application if commands fail to execute

+## Contributing

+This is an official software distribution repository maintained by Vibration Research Corporation.
+It is not actively monitored for community contributions.
+If you encounter issues or have feature requests, please contact Vibration Research Corporation directly through our support channels.

+For any questions or support regarding this API, please visit our website or contact our technical support team.

 ## License

+This project is licensed under the MIT License - see the LICENSE file for details.
 This Excel integration is provided as an example and can be modified to suit your specific testing needs.

+## Acknowledgements

+- VibrationVIEW is a registered trademark of Vibration Research Corporation.
+- This API is developed and maintained by Vibration Research Corporation.